Thell/ksdumpjs/README.md

 # About

 Dumps all `<binary>` files to json using `<format>` files.
 It captures enum value names and instance values.
-It does not handle ksy imports.

 **Why?** The Kaitai Struct Web IDE parsing and export to json choke on large files because of browser memory limits and the Kaitai Visualizer's `ksdump`